openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 * Adherence to the Foundation IP Policy
 * Upon acceptance, At Large projects must list their status prominently on website/readme

-### Growth Stage

-#### Definition

-The Growth Stage is for projects that are interested in reaching the Impact Stage, and have identified a growth plan for doing so.
-Growth Stage projects will receive mentorship from the CPC and are expected to actively develop their community of contributors, governance, project documentation, security practices, and other variables identified in the growth plan that factor in to broad success and adoption.

-In order to support their active development, projects in the Growth stage have a higher level of access to marketing and other resources, which will be agreed upon and reviewed on a yearly basis.
-A project's progress toward its growth plan goals will be reviewed on a yearly basis, and the CPC may ask the project to move to the At Large stage if progress on the plan drops off or stalls.

-#### Examples

-1. Projects that are on their way or very likely to become Top Level Projects.
-1. Projects that have developed new growth targets or other community metrics for success.
-1. Projects that are looking to create a lifecycle plan (maintainership succession, contributor programs, version planning, etc.)
-1. Projects that need more active support from the Foundation in the form of marketing or CPC mentorship in order to reach their goals.

-#### Expectations

-Projects in the Growth Stage are generally expected to move out of the Growth stage within two years.
-Depending on their growth plans, projects may cycle through At Large, Growth, or Impact stage as needed.

-#### Acceptance Criteria

-To be considered for Growth Stage, the project must meet the At Large requirements as well as the following:

- * Development of a growth plan, to be done in conjunction with their project mentor(s) at the CPC.
- * Document that it is being used successfully in production by at least two independent end users which, in the CPC’s judgement, are of adequate quality and scope.
- * Demonstrate a substantial ongoing flow of commits and merged contributions.
- * Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan.
- * Since these metrics can vary significantly depending on the type, scope and size of a project, the CPC has final judgement over the level of activity that is adequate to meet these criteria.
- * Receive a two-thirds supermajority vote of the CPC to move to Growth Stage.
- * Accept security reports and publicly disclose them after the fix has been made available.

 ### Impact Stage